sneakernets/99bottles/README.md

 [![Stories in Ready](https://badge.waffle.io/justinharrison/99bottles.png?label=ready&title=Ready)](https://waffle.io/justinharrison/99bottles)

 This is a simple shellscript that sings 99 bottles of beer on the wall.
-Currently only OSX is supported, but other platforms will come soon.
+Currently only OSX is supported, and Linux/espeak support is currently undergoing testing.

 ## Usage